 The professional training provided in the MSc has allowed graduates from the programme to work as economists in central banks, as financial analysts in financial institutions and to undertake doctoral research.

-The programme provides a comprehensive coverage of economic theory, advanced quantitative methods - with analysis of financial markets - and discussion of the institutional framework of the money and banking sectors.
-The MSc MBF is delivered by a mix of highly-experienced and prominent academics as well as professionals.
-This allows the programme to adapt its contents to a changing environment and keep it at the cutting edge of the various disciplines taught in the MSc.
+The programme gives you a comprehensive coverage of economic theory and advanced quantitative methods – with analysis of financial markets – and includes discussion of the institutional framework of the money and banking sectors.
+The MBF MSc is delivered by a mix of highly experienced and prominent academics as well as professionals.
+This allows the programme to adapt its contents to a changing environment and keeps it at the cutting edge of the various disciplines taught in the MSc.

 Students are drawn from a variety of backgrounds but must have a good basic knowledge of economics and statistics.
-It is therefore important that the first degree contains a substantial element of economics, together with strong quantitative skills.
+It is therefore important that your first degree contains a substantial element of economics, and that you also have strong quantitative skills.

 The total number of students admitted each year to the programme averages 25.
 This allows us to maximise the benefits of small-group teaching and ensure a high level of staff–student interaction.